Pelosi denies prior knowledge of Russia bounty reports: 'Intelligence community should have brought it to us'

 "I didn’t know about it," Pelosi said at her weekly press conference at the Capitol.
 "But I will say this: It was of a consequential level that the intelligence community should have brought it to us in that way."

-Pelosi also slammed President Trump for not reading his presidential daily brief, which the Times reported included information Russian bounty plot back in February, and said Trump should have also received a verbal briefing on the intelligence.
+Pelosi also slammed President Trump for not reading his presidential daily brief, which the Times reported included information on Russian bounty plot back in February, and said Trump should have also received a verbal briefing on the intelligence.

 "As the White House was aware of the threat to the security of our men and women in uniform, the president was still flirting with the idea of having Russia be part of the G8," Pelosi said, referring to Trump's efforts to invite Russian President Vladimir Putin to the summit of world leaders.